 So without further ado, here are my top 10 moments of 2020:

 WORKING THE FOOTBALL NATIONAL CHAMPIONSHIP IN NOLA

-I have a really fun job—I do PR for Capital One’s cardholder experiences, and often host influencers and reporters at the events we sponsor.
+I have a really fun job—I do PR and often host influencers and reporters at the events we sponsor.
 That’s why I was lucky enough to get to go to The Battle on the Bayou—the College Football Playoffs National Championship Game—in January to see Clemson and LSU face off for the win.